 the more rural areas of the County, you may be able to shoot on private property with the permission of the property owner.
 To get a

-better idea of those areas, you may download a Shooting Map in
+better idea of those areas, you may view the Shooting Map.

 Where may I get more information about weapons laws in California?

 The laws in California concerning possession, transportation, and use of firearms, edged weapons, impact weapons and other forms of weapons is a very complex

 area of study.
 One of the best places to start is with a publication put out by the California Attorney General’s Office.
 The document

 has a 2007 date on the cover, though it is the most recent they have posted.
 It is still a very good source of information in an understandable